You Wouldn't Hit A Guy With Glasses

 that glass could also tear up the hands of the attacker, so there is a real reason to avoid hitting them.

 .
-Currently, at least in the US, the lenses of virtually all glasses are made of one form of plastic or another.
-Due to this and other properties of the plastics used to make lenses, the lenses of modern glasses are shatterproof and much, much lighter than the old glass lenses, among other benefits.
-(Albeit at the cost of the plastic not being as good for vision correction.)
-In fact, excluding the occasional exception, (such as Ray-Ban sunglasses) in order to get glass lenses made someone needs to specifically request them or have vision issues that make them unable to adequately use the plastic lenses.
+Currently (at least in the US) the lenses of virtually all glasses are made of one form of plastic or another.
+Due to this and other properties of the plastics used to make lenses, the lenses of modern glasses are nearly shatterproof and much, much lighter than the old glass lenses, among other benefits.
+In fact, excluding the occasional exception, (such as Ray-Ban sunglasses, where the non prescription lenses that come with the sunglasses are usually made of glass) in order to get glass lenses made someone needs to specifically request them or have vision issues that make them unable to adequately use the plastic lenses.

 For anyone with poor eyesight, Hold My Glasses